Preparing for a Pentest

 2

 Your security tools will likely block our testing agents.
-To prevent this, whitelist the Aikido IPs in:
+To prevent this, allowlist the Aikido IPs in:

 • Network Firewall: Allow inbound traffic.